25prabhu10/notes/docs/Languages/JavaScript/React.JS/ReactJS.md

 _Example_: Refs and Function Components

-- By default, **you may not use the ref attribute on function components** because they don’t have instances:
+- By default, **you may not use the ref attribute on function components** because they don't have instances:

 _The below code will not work_: